Zirid dynasty: Buluggin's successors and the first divisions

+Central medallion of a plate depicting a battle scene.
+City of Sabra al-Mansuriyya, Fatimid-Zirid c.
+960–1060 CE (Museum of Islamic Arts of Raqqada, Kairouan, Tunisia, C19).

 After Buluggin's death, he was succeeded by his son Al-Mansur ibn Buluggin (r.
 984–996).
 After his departure to the west in 979, Bulugin had not returned to Kairouan and during this time his appointee, Abd Allah ibn Muhammad al-Katib, had amassed considerable power and influence in Ifriqiya.
 As a result, al-Mansur became involved in a confrontation with Abd Allah starting in 987.
 Later Zirid sources portray Abd Allah as a rebel who was aided by the Fatimid Caliphs, because the latter now preferred him over al-Mansur and wished to impose a new arrangement in Ifriqiya.
 In the end, al-Mansur ordered the successful assassination of Abd Allah and his son.
 In 989–990 he also suppressed a revolt by the Kutama, the traditional source of the Fatimid army, under the leadership of a pretender named Abu'l-Faraj.
 Following these challenges, al-Mansur was finally able to reunify the Zirid realm, but he was obliged to move his principal residence from 'Ashir to al-Mansuriyya (Kairouan) in 991, leaving his brother Yattufat to govern 'Ashir.

 With al-Mansur's succession, the rule of the Zirid was now being passed on through the son of Buluggin and his descendants.
 This alienated the other sons of Ziri ibn Manad, who now found themselves excluded from power.
 In 999 many of these brothers launched a rebellion in 'Ashir against Badis ibn al-Mansur (r.
 996–1016), Buluggin's grandson, marking the first serious break in the unity of the Zirids.
 The rebels were defeated in battle by Hammad ibn Buluggin, Badis' uncle, and most of the brothers were killed.
 The only remaining brother of stature, Zawi ibn Ziri, led the remaining rebels westwards and sought new opportunity in al-Andalus under the Umayyads Caliphs of Cordoba, the former enemies of the Fatimids and Zirids.
 He and his followers eventually founded an independent kingdom in al-Andalus, the Taifa of Granada, in 1013.